On the multifractal spectrum of weighted Birkhoff averages: Typical weights

 Since $\nu$ is ergodic, a simple corollary of Lemma~\ref{lem:const} is that we can define the conditional pressure with respect to $\nu$

 Here, we abused a notation slightly, since $P_\nu(f)$ of \eqref{eq:condpres2} does not necessarily equal to the defined conditional pressure in \eqref{eq:condpresdefdef}.
-However, we will show in the upcoming lemma that it is indeed equal to the pressure defined in \eqref{eq:condpresdefdef}.
+However, we will show in equation \eqref{prop:calcpres} that it is indeed equal to the pressure defined in \eqref{eq:condpresdefdef}.

-For short, for $\ww\in\Omega$ and $\ii\in\Sigma_{A,*}$ let
+For short, for $\ww\in\Omega$ and $\ii\in\Sigma_{\mathbf{A},*}$ let

 and for an $\ww\in\Omega_*$ let